Mert30/YZTA-Bootcamp-Group-110/README.md

 - **Product Screenshots**

 - **Sprint Review**
-	- Pharmacist Role Implementation: A new pharmacist role was integrated into the system, enabling pharmacists to define medications for patients.
+	- Pharmacist Role Implementation:  A new pharmacist role was integrated into the system, which allowed pharmacists to define medications for patients.
 	- Medication Assignment Panel: A functional interface was developed for pharmacists to add medicines using barcode input.

-	- Patient Medication View: Patients can now view medications assigned to them, along with AI-generated explanations.
+	- Patient Medication View: A page was developed for patients to view medications assigned to them, along with AI-generated explanations.

-	- AI Integration with Gemini + RAG: The app now uses a static JSON dataset and the Gemini API to generate clear and user-friendly medication summaries.
+	- AI Integration with Gemini + RAG: A static JSON dataset and the Gemini API were used to generate clear and user-friendly medication summaries.
 	- Firebase Integration: Real-time database capabilities were implemented to securely store and retrieve user and medication data.
 	- BLoC Architecture Refactoring: The codebase was restructured according to the BLoC pattern for better maintainability and scalability.

 - **Sprint Retrospective**